.

 The route includes Spout House Clough, Clough Brook, the Leeds and Liverpool canal towpath, Hapton Castle Clough, Hameldon Woods, Hameldon Scouts, the Kings Highway, the Coppice, Peel Park, Hillock Vale and the original village centre of Towngate.
 The Trail begins by the village stocks in Highergate Road but can be split into two separate walks each of 5 miles one being relatively flat and the other more hilly.

 Officially launched in September 2004 by a party of 56 walkers the Trail was created to foster a good image of the area and improve the amenity value for residents and visitors alike.
 A guide leaflet incorporating a map and directions to follow the Trail was published in July 2005 and during the Autumn of 2005 the way-marking was completed with distinctive engraved plates.
+On 9th October 2005 the first anniversary was marked with a 'Day of Walks' when groups of villagers and local rambling clubs started a tradition which has been repeated every Autumn since.

 The Trail was conceived and devised by local resident Roy Chetham.
 It was promoted by the Huncoat Community Forum in conjunction with the PROSPECTS Foundation and the Huncoat Area Council.
+Funding was provided jointly by Lancashire County Council Green Partnership Awards (Grants for environmental action in Lancashire) and the Neighbourhood Renewal Community Chest (Hyndburn & Ribble Valley CVS/HyCEN).

 Cooperation was received from the authorities of Hyndburn Borough Council, Lancashire County Council, Burnley Borough Council and United Utilities.